slavo/slavo.github.io/README.md

 ### MacOS

 On MacOS you can run everything natively.
 Follow the same steps as in WSL, but you don't need to worry about networking.
 Just starting the server as normal with `hugo server` would work, and you can use http://localhost:1313 (assuming default port) for development.

+## Creating and editing content

+A new blog post can be added by creating it with the Hugo CLI.

+`hugo new posts/new-title.md`

+This would add the file in the posts folder, but also create the metadata at the beginning which Hugo needs (timestamp, whether it's draft etc).
+Once this is done, open the file and edit the markdown as normal until finished.

+If adding a new page, the same command as above can be used (skipping the folder path, so it's in the root content folder), but it also needs to be added to the navigation if needed.
+This is done separately through the Hugo them config.yaml file.
+There's a menu section in it which basically contains the top-level navigation - just add the desired page to it.

+## Deployment

+### Github Pages

+## Upgrading packages and keeping up to date